 Originally from Canada, Gerald Bray is a veteran theologian, church historian, educator, much published author, and ordained minister in the Church of England.
 He was educated at McGill University, Montreal (B.A.), and the University of Paris-Sorbonne (M.Litt. and D.Litt.).
-He has served as librarian of Tyndale House, Cambridge (1975-1978); parish minister in the parish of St. Cedd, Canning Town (1978-1980); professor of ecclesiastical history and doctrine at Oak Hill Theological College, London (1980-1992); professor of ecclesiastical history, theology, and ancient languages at Beeson Divinity School, Birmingham, AL (1993-2006); Research Professor of Divinity at Beeson Divinity School (2007-present); Distinguished Professor of Historical Theology at Knox Theological Seminary, Fort Lauderdale, FL (present); and director of research at the Latimer Trust at Oak Hill Theological College, London (present).
+He has served as librarian of Tyndale House, Cambridge (1975-1978); parish minister in the parish of St. Cedd, Canning Town (1978-1980); professor of ecclesiastical history and doctrine at Oak Hill Theological College, London (1980-1992); professor of ecclesiastical history, theology, and ancient languages at Beeson Divinity School, Birmingham, AL (1993-2006); Research Professor of Historical Theology at Knox Theological Seminary, Fort Lauderdale, FL (present); and director of research at the Latimer Trust at Oak Hill Theological College, London (present).
 Bray's large number of authored works include: The History of Christianity in Britain and Ireland; The Church: A